re-js/remini/docs/nodejs.md

-# Pure reactivity with Node.js
+# Pure reactivity in Node.js

 ```javascript
 import { box, read, write, update, wrap, on } from 'remini'